LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

 \subsection{Model's Robustness Evaluation (RQ1)}

-\sectopic{Methodology.} A total of 64 prompts, as described in Section~\ref{sec:prompt_engineering}, are constructed and applied to the five models across two datasets, yielding 320 distinct results using Recall (R), Precision (P), and F2 scores.
-Recall measures the proportion of impacted requirements correctly retrieved by a specific prompt and model, indicating the model’s ability to capture all relevant items.
-Precision quantifies the proportion of retrieved requirements that are actually relevant, reflecting the reliability of the model’s predictions.
+\sectopic{Methodology.} Since the goal of this RQ is to find the most robust models across data characteristics, we use two datasets, WASP and \projNameNew~, which are from different domains, contributing the same number of change rationales.
+We thus select models that generalize better across different prompt variations and datasets while maintaining high accuracy.
+In particular, we identify models based on their consistent performance across different prompt variations while having high performance.
+Such stability increases the likelihood that the model will maintain strong performance for the CIA task when applied to unseen test data.
+A total of 64 prompts, as described in Section~\ref{sec:prompt_engineering}, are constructed and applied to the five models across WASP and \projNameNew~, yielding 320 distinct results using Recall (R), Precision (P), and F2 scores.
+Recall measures the proportion of impacted requirements correctly retrieved by a specific prompt and model, indicating the model’s ability to capture all relevant requirements.
+Precision quantifies the proportion of retrieved requirements that are actually relevant, reflecting the model’s predictive reliability.
 The F2 score combines recall and precision, placing greater emphasis on recall, and provides a single metric that balances the need to retrieve as many impacted requirements as possible while maintaining a reasonable level of precision.
-In the context of the CIA task, the effort required to handle false positives is relatively minor compared to the risk of missing an impacted requirement, which justifies the use of F2 as the preferred evaluation metric.
+In the context of the CIA task, the effort required to handle false positives is relatively minor compared to the risk of missing an impacted requirement, which justifies using F2.

-In RQ1, the primary goal is to investigate the significance of changes in the models' output across the 64 prompts and two different datasets.
-We use the results presented in Tables~\ref{tab:wasp-results} and Table~\ref{tab:iris-results} to assess the robustness of the models, where robustness refers to the stability and consistency of model performance when subjected to variations in prompts and datasets.
-To investigate the robustness of LLMs, we analyze box plots of the F2 scores for each model across the two datasets.
-The distribution of scores indicates both the central tendency and variability of model performance.
-Based on this information, we can identify which models maintain stable outputs under varying conditions and which are more sensitive to prompt or dataset changes.
+In RQ1, the primary goal is to investigate the significance of changes in the models' outputs across 64 prompts and two datasets.
+We apply all prompt variations over all the change rationales in each dataset.
+Then, we use the results to assess the robustness of the models, which we define as the stability and consistency of model performance across variations in prompts and datasets.
+The distribution of scores can be used to assess both the central tendency and variability of model performance.
+Based on this information, we can identify which models maintain more stable outputs under varying conditions and which are more sensitive to prompt or dataset changes.
+Therefore, we compute F2 descriptive statistics (Minimum, Maximum, Median, and Variance) for each model across all 64 prompts.
+To select models that are both high-performing and robust, we mainly focus on the variance and median of each model across both datasets, as the median reflects typical performance while remaining robust to extreme values (outliers) that may arise from prompt variations.